equinor/api-strategy/docs/rest_guidelines.md

 ## Introduction

-This document contains the internal REST API design guidelines at Equinor.
+This document contains guidelines and recommendations for REST API design at Equinor.
 The guidelines have been created to nurture quality and consistency in Equinor APIs, which are core attributes of the [Equinor API Strategy](https://github.com/equinor/api-strategy/blob/master/docs/strategy.md).
-Teams at Equinor should use this document as a baseline when defining their API standards.

-The guidelines are focused on a set of core topics, and are not intended to cover all aspects of REST API design.
+The Equinor REST API Guidelines are focused on a set of core topics, and are not intended to cover all aspects of REST API design.
 Links to other, more extensive API guidelines are included in the [References](#references) section.
 References and supplementing sources of information are linked throughout the document.

 ## Table Of Contents